Firefighter

 Hi!
 I have a 15 month old little girl, and I've recently gotten into a few arguments with people regarding forward facing vs rear facing.
 I'm wanting to rear face as long as possible.
 Which do you find to be the safest?

-Asked by Caitie A. about 10 years ago
+Asked by Caitie A. over 10 years ago

 I prefer to see forward but if you look at it when it comes to accidents with apparatus rear facing seat should over more protection from head on collisions but it basically is up to individual preference.
 My vote though is forward facing